-4.1 Tuition and Ancillary Fees [rev. 2017-2018]
+4.1 Tuition and Ancillary Fees [rev.2020-2021]

-The Fee Schedule is approved by the Board of Governors on an annual basis and is in effect from September 1 to August 31.
+The Tuition and Fee Schedules are approved by the Board of Governors on an annual basis and are in effect from September 1 to August 31.
 The complete fee schedule can be found on the St. Lawrence College website under Pay For College.

-4.2 Money Owing to the College [rev. 2017-2018]
+4.2 Money Owing to the College [rev.2020-2021]

-Before students are recommended for a credential or promotion, or issued reports or transcripts all monies owing to the College must be paid in full.
+Before students are recommended for a credential or promotion, or issued reports or transcripts all money owing to the College must be paid in full.
 This includes but is not limited to outstanding tuition, compulsory and non-compulsory ancillary fees, and library fines.

-4.3 Withdrawals/Refunds [rev. 2017-2018]
+4.3 2020-2021 Withdrawals/Refunds [rev.2020-2021]

-Withdrawal and refund requests prior to the start of the term must be in writing to the Registrar's Office.
+4.3.1.
+For students studying in a full-time program, withdrawal and refund requests prior to the start of the term must be in writing to the Registrar's Office.
 The tuition deposit is non-refundable.
 After the start of the term, withdrawal and refund requests are initiated in writing through the Academic Office/Student Services.